SPARK: Life on Campus

 SPARK - Science for Middle School Students

-SPARK students are supervised throughout the program by a team of carefully selected and trained Residential Advisors (RAs) who live in residence halls with SPARK students and chaperone students in class and throughout the entire day.
+SPARK students are supervised throughout the program by a team of carefully selected Residential Advisors (RAs) who live in residence halls with the students and chaperone them throughout the entire day.
 An average student/RA ratio of 12:1 guarantees that students will receive the personal attention they need.
-Additionally, a professional live-in staff member who oversees student supervision is on call 24 hours a day, seven days a week.
+The RAs are trained specifically to support this program by two Residence Directors and the SPARK Community Director.

-Extended housing is not available for SPARK students.
+Extended housing beyond Friday, July 24, 2015 is not available for SPARK students.

 SPARK students eat together in one of Brown’s dining halls, under the supervision of Residential Advisors.